The Perfect Pair Choosing the Best Beer for Your Chili The Perfect Pair: Choosing the Best Beer for Your Chili

 Affordability

-The cost of stouts can vary depending on the brand and where you buy them.
-However, stouts are generally more expensive compared to other beer styles.
+Stouts can vary in cost depending on the brand and where you purchase them.
+Generally, stouts tend to be more expensive compared to other beer styles.

 Ranking explanation